brilliapps/anno_types/README.md

 Also The annotations accept not only types but literals, const objects, etc. However currently i was not able to read evaluated method invokation params so couldn't handle it correctly (did recently an issue/feature request about it for the custom_lint package exactly for this reason).
 I won't go even deeper into analyzer/custom_lint related stuff.

-While a macro could be done to a variable declaration, but for now i wasn't able to find a way to read each assignment of a new value to a given variable.
-By this i could read the assignment detected during analysis type.
-Such an assignment would need to point also to the declaration of the variable to be able to read the macro.
+While a @$ annotation could be applied to a variable declaration, but for now i wasn't able to find a way to read each assignment of a new value to a given variable.
+By this i could read the type of the assigned value detected during analysis (must be const-like).
+Such an assignment would need to point also to the declaration of the variable to be able to read the @$ annotation settings.

 Here is what you should be able to see (it may time for the package to proces it):